be-ndee/hop.nvim/README.md

 - `:HopChar2`: type a bigram (two keys) and hop to any occurrence of that bigram in the document.
 - `:HopLine`: jump to any visible line in your buffer.
 - `:HopLineStart`: jump to any visible first non-whitespace character of each line in your buffer.
+- `:HopGrid`: hop around in a grid like manner.

 Most of these commands have variant to jump before / after the cursor, and on the current line.
 For instance, `:HopChar1CurrentLineAC` is a form of `f` (Vim native motion) using Hop.